 Overview

 In our knowledge graph service, an Environment acts as a logical container that isolates sources within a user’s workspace.
 This allows users to create and manage multiple knowledge graphs independently under the same account.
+Each environment provides powerful AI-driven search capabilities through our Intelligent Search system, enabling natural language queries, automatic analytical operations, and sophisticated graph traversal.Why Use Environments?

 Key Characteristics